Professor, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences

-Associate Professor Dr Mohd Ayub Sadiq @ Lin Naing is an Associate Professor in Biostatistics in Universiti Brunei Darussalam.
-He joined the university in 2007 and was the first Chairperson of University Research Ethics Committee (2012 to 2014).
+Professor Dr Mohd Ayub Sadiq @ Lin Naing is a Professor in Biostatistics in Universiti Brunei Darussalam.
+He joined the university in 2007 and was the first/founding Chairperson of University Research Ethics Committee (2012 to 2014).

 Stress at workplace

 Validation of research tools